-- Turn off the RV water heater and unplug the heater from the electrical source (if electric).
-If it’s a gas heater (on-demand water heater), close the propane valve.
+- Turn off and unplug from the electrical power (if electric).
+If it’s a gas heater (on-demand) close the propane system valve.

-- If it’s an electric heater, wait about 30 minutes for the heater to cool down.
-A gas heater should not be hot unless it was recently used.
+- If it’s electric, wait about 30 minutes for the heater to cool down.
+A gas model should not be hot unless it was recently used.

-- Turn off the RV water pump.
-Close the supply valve so that no more water enters the heater.
+- Turn off the pump.
+Close the supply valve so that no more water enters.

-- Open the water heater’s drain valve and pressure release valve.
+- Open the drain valve and water pressure release valve.